What is a Nevada Dream Tag program?

 I want to purchase the stamp AND Dream Tags raffle tickets for friends or family.
 How do I do that?

-Since each participant in the Dream Tags raffle must have a Resource Enhancement Stamp, be sure to purchase the Resource Enhancement Stamp in the name of each person you will be buying Dream Tags raffle tickets for.
-You can purchase your Resource Enhancement Stamp at an NDOW counter or on the NWDS Consumer website (http://www.ndowlicensing.com), or by telephone, and then use the Dream Tags sales website to purchase your raffle tickets subsequently, or you can do it all at once at www.nvdreamtag.org.
+Be sure to purchase the Resource Enhancement Stamp in the name of each person you will be buying Dream Tags raffle tickets for.
+If you wish to purchase a Resource Enhancement Stamp, you may do so at an NDOW counter or on the NWDS Consumer website, http://www.ndowlicensing.com, or by telephone, and then use the Dream Tags sales website to purchase your raffle tickets subsequently, or you can do it all at once at www.nvdreamtag.org.

 Can a person who failed to file their big game harvest questionnaire purchase a Resource Enhancement Stamp?

 Yes, the Resource Enhancement Stamp can still be purchased because it is not a tag.
 However, raffle tickets cannot be purchased for a Dream Tag if the hunter is ineligible for that hunt year by NOT returning a completed harvest questionnaire.
 If a hunter draws a Dream Tag and has not filed a required harvest questionnaire, the tag will be awarded to the next candidate in the draw.

 If someone is on Interstate Wildlife Violators Compact revocation can they purchase a Resource Enhancement Stamp?

 The stamp is not a hunting, fishing, or trapping privilege so a sportsman can purchase the Resource Enhancement Stamp from the Department, from the consumer site, or at nvdreamtag.org.
 However, being on revocation will prevent them from applying through the Application Hunt System site so they will not be able to make the purchase there.
 Additionally, if a hunter on revocation draws a Dream Tag, the tag will be awarded to the next candidate in the draw.